Sinusitis

 Remedies / treatment for sinusitis

 Warning: if you are considering taking an over-the-counter or prescription medication such as pain relievers like Ibuprofen, Acetaminophen and allergy medications for sinus allergy.
 These medications are hard on the liver, often creating more mucus as it tries to excrete them from your body.
-Sometimes these medications actually make the sinus condition worse in the long-term.
+Often these medications actually make the sinus condition worse, especially in the long-term.
 If you are going to take one, note the colour, amount and thickness of your mucus before you start the medication.
 Within twelve hours after you start, if there is more mucus or it gets thicker or yellow, then you know that it is harmful.

 - The Sugar Cure.